How far is your apartment from the center of Paris?

 We will have several large suitcases with us, will there be room?

-The apartment has a closet and a number of shelves to unpack when you arrive, as well as two antique brass luggage racks.
-But due to the stairs to access the apartment and the somewhat limited space inside, I do encourage you to pack light if at all possible!
+The apartment has a half-closet and several shelves to unpack when you arrive, as well as two antique brass luggage racks.
+We do not have any additional closet or basement storage space, however.
+Due to the stairs to access the apartment and the limited storage space, I do encourage you to pack light.

 How do we get into the apartment when we arrive?